 The output of the GBM model holds details on the total number of trees implied for the execution.
 This will help to predict the influence of the predictor variable in the model; also, the variable importance table and model plot can be derived from the summary function of the GBM output.

 Predict() method using GBM model

-So to make the predictions on the top of the keyed data herein GBM model as like other models the predict method is implied.
-Also, the count on the total number of decision trees being used has to be manually mentioned in the argument section of the method.
+So to make the predictions on the top of the keyed data herein GBM model as, like other models, the predict method is implied.
+Also, the count on the total number of decision trees being used has to be manually mentioned in the method’s argument section.

 predictions <- predict( object = simpleGBMmodel,